huggingface/blog/chat-templates.md

 ## How do I get started with templates?

 Easy!
 If a tokenizer has the `chat_template` attribute set, it's ready to go.
 You can use that model and tokenizer in `ConversationPipeline`, or you can call `tokenizer.apply_chat_template()` to format chats for inference or training.
+Please see our developer guide [link when available] or the apply_chat_template() documentation [link when available] for more!

 If a tokenizer doesn't have a `chat_template` attribute, it might still work, but it will use the default chat template set for that model class.
 This is fragile, as we mentioned above, and it's also a source of silent bugs when the class template doesn't match what the model was actually trained with.
 If you want to use a checkpoint that doesn't have a `chat_template`, we recommend checking docs like the model card to verify what the right format is, and then adding a correct `chat_template`for that format.
 We recommend doing this even if the default chat template is correct - it future-proofs the model, and also makes it clear that the template is present and suitable.

 You can add a `chat_template` even for checkpoints that you're not the owner of, by opening a [pull request](https://huggingface.co/docs/hub/repositories-pull-requests-discussions).
+The only change you need to make is to set the `tokenizer.chat_template` attribute to a Jinja template string.
+Once that's done, push your changes and you're ready to go!

 If you'd like to use a checkpoint for chat but you can't find any documentation on the chat format it used, you should probably open an issue on the checkpoint or ping the owner!
+Once you figure out the format that model is using, please open a pull request to add a suitable `chat_template`.
+Other users will really appreciate it!

 ## Conclusion: Template philosophy